Phisketeer/phisketeer/doc/readme.txt

 Amphibia notes:
 ===============
-- it is not a replacement for other browser, however it contains a ful WebKit implementation
+- it is not a replacement for other browser, however it contains a full WebKit implementation
 - the main intention is to test the Phi native mode
 - bookmarks are not yet implemented
 - searching is not yet working